arjun1237/star-wars/README.md

 ## Acknowledgments

-- Utilized prop frilling and and basic concepts of react to build this application
+- Utilized prop drilling and basic concepts of react to build this application
 - Used SWABI API for all API calls

 ## 📝 License